3Z6MA/3Z6MA.github.io/qrz.md

 Thanks for stopping by.
 Hope to catch you on the air!
 73 de 3Z6MA

 ---
-My setup at home about ~100 Watts:
+My HF setup at home about ~100 Watts:

  - Radio: Yaesu FT-857
- - Antenna: &lambda;/4 ground plane, single band, 20M
+ - Antenna: DIY &lambda;/4 ground plane, single band, 20M

 ---
 <details>